reimagined/resolve/docs/basics/curl.md

-This document demonstrates how to communicate with a reSolve backend using a

-- Unix shell-compatible console
-- curl

-This document provides input samples that you can use to communicate with a reSolve backend via a console.
-To try the provided inputs on your machine, download and run the Shopping List example project.
+This document demonstrates how to communicate with a reSolve backend using the HTTP API.
+To try the provided console inputs on your machine, download and run the [Shopping List](https://github.com/reimagined/resolve/tree/master/examples/shopping-list) example project.

 1. Create a new shopping list name "List 1":